chgroeling/libmicroemu/README.md

 ```

 The application provides logs showing register states, memory operations, and decoded instructions to assist with debugging.
 Use the "--help" command line option to learn more.

+### Precompiled Libraries and Releases
+**libmicroemu** includes precompiled libraries in its releases, tagged using semantic versioning (e.g., `v1.0.0`).
+These binaries simplify integration and reduce build time, allowing for quick use without the need for compiling from source.
+Available on the [GitHub releases page](https://github.com/chgroeling/libmicroemu/releases), they include platform-specific static libraries and the `microemu` CLI program.
+For custom needs, building from source remains an option to meet specific configuration requirements.

 ## Embedding libmicroemu in Your Project
 _libmicroemu_ is designed to be easily integrated into larger C++ projects to provide ARM emulation capabilities.
 Below is a basic example demonstrating how to set up and execute an ELF binary using the library.